-Amidst the global pandemic of coronavirus disease 2019 (COVID-19), medicine has rapidly evolved to deliver care in different ways.
-While the Substance Abuse and Mental Health Services Administration (SAMHSA) provides guidance for licensed outpatient treatment programs (OTP),1 there is little guidance for office based opioid treatment (OBOT) programs that have developed within primary care settings across the country.
-Continuing provision of services including buprenorphine for individuals struggling with opioid use disorder (OUD) are essential care elements that must be accessible alongside an ongoing overdose crisis.
-With the declaration of a public health emergency, exceptions to the Controlled Substances Act allow for initial visits to occur through telemedicine using an audio-visual, two-way interactive communication system provided additional state regulations are not imposed.2 Furthermore, the Office for Civil Rights (OCR) created provisions such that they will not impose penalties for noncompliance with the regulatory requirements under the HIPAA Rules during the COVID-19 nationwide public health emergency.3
+Amid the global pandemic of coronavirus disease 2019 (COVID-19), medicine has rapidly evolved to deliver care in different ways.
+While the Substance Abuse and Mental Health Services Administration

+(SAMHSA) provides guidance for licensed outpatient treatment programs (OTP), there is little guidance for office-based opioid treatment (OBOT) programs that have developed within primary care settings across the country.
+Continuing provision of services, including buprenorphine for individuals struggling with opioid use disorder (OUD), are essential care elements that must be accessible alongside an ongoing overdose crisis.
+With the declaration of a public health emergency, exceptions to the Controlled Substances Act allow for initial visits to occur through telemedicine using an audiovisual, 2-way interactive communication system provided additional state regulations are not imposed.
+Furthermore, the Office for Civil Rights (OCR) created provisions such that they will